Adversarial training approach for local data debiasing: Introduction

 \section{Introduction}

-In recent years, the availability and the diversity of large-scale datasets of personal information, the algorithmic advancements in machine learning and the increase in computational power have led to the development of personalized services and prediction systems to such an extent that their use is now ubiquitous in our society.
+In recent years, the availability and the diversity of large-scale datasets, the algorithmic advancements in machine learning and the increase in computational power have led to the development of personalized services and prediction systems to such an extent that their use is now ubiquitous in our society.
 For instance, machine learning-based systems are now used in banking for assessing the risk associated with loan applications~\cite{CredScoPatent}, in hiring system~\cite{FalRecr2012} and in predictive justice to quantify the recidivism risk of an inmate~\cite{Center2016}.
 Despite their usefulness, the predictions performed by these algorithms are not exempt from biases, and numerous cases of discriminatory decisions have been reported over the last years.

-For instance, going back on the case of predictive justice, a study conducted by ProPublica showed that the recidivism prediction tool COMPAS, which is currently used in Broward County (Florida), is strongly biased against black defendants, by displaying a false positive rate twice as high for black persons than for white persons~\cite{JuliaAng2016}.
-If the dataset exhibits strong detectable biases towards a particular sensitive group (\emph{e.g.}, an ethnic or minority group), the straightforward solution of removing the attribute that identified the sensitive group would only prevent \emph{direct discrimination}.
+For example, going back on the case of predictive justice, a study conducted by ProPublica showed that the recidivism prediction tool COMPAS, which is currently used in Broward County (Florida), is strongly biased against black defendants, by displaying a false positive rate twice as high for black persons than for white persons~\cite{JuliaAng2016}.
+If the dataset exhibits strong detectable biases towards a particular sensitive group (\emph{e.g.}, an ethnic or minority group), the naïve solution of removing the attribute identifying the sensitive group prevents only \emph{direct discrimination}.
 Indeed, \emph{indirect discrimination} can still occur due to correlations between the sensitive attribute and other attributes.

-In this article, we propose a novel approach called \gansan (for \emph{Generative Adversarial Network Sanitizer}) to address the problem of discrimination due to the biased underlying data.
+In this paper, we propose a novel approach called \gansan (for \emph{Generative Adversarial Network Sanitizer}) to address the problem of discrimination due to the biased underlying data.

-In a nutshell, our approach aims to learn a sanitizer (in our case a neural network) transforming the input data in a way that maximize the following two metrics : (1) \emph{fidelity}, in the sense that the transformation should modify the data as little as possible, and (2) \emph{non-discrimination}, which means that the sensitive attribute should be difficult to predict from the sanitized data.
+In a nutshell, our approach learns a sanitizer (in our case a neural network) transforming the input data in a way that maximize the following two metrics : (1) \emph{fidelity}, in the sense that the transformation should modify the data as little as possible, and (2) \emph{non-discrimination}, which means that the sensitive attribute should be difficult to predict from the sanitized data.

-A possible use case could be the recruitment process of referees for an amateur sport organization.
-In particular, in this situation, the selection should be primarily based on the merit of applicants, but at the same time, the institution might be aware that the data used to train a model to automatize this recruitment process might be highly biased according to race.